aspose-imaging/aspose-imaging-reference-tutorials/content/english/net/advanced-features/get-original-options/_index.md

 Now that you've got everything set up, let's move on to the fun part.

-## Import Packages
+## Import Namespaces

-In this section, we will import the necessary packages to work with Aspose.Imaging for .NET.
+In this section, we will import the necessary Namespaces to work with Aspose.Imaging for .NET.

 ### Step 1: Import Required Aspose.Imaging Namespace